How We Fund

 We support innovative work that addresses the root causes of the environmental crisis and seeks to protect both the environment and affected communities.
 We focus on places where we’ve built connections through outdoor recreation and through our network of retail stores, nationally and internationally.

-We believe local battles to protect a specific stand of forest, a stretch of river, an indigenous wild species or a community from a polluting refinery build public support and confront larger, more complex issues like climate change, biodiversity loss and environmental justice.
+We believe local battles—campaigns to protect a specific stand of forest, a stretch of river, a native wild species or a community suffering from pollution—build public support and confront larger, more complex issues like climate change, loss of biodiversity and environmental justice.

-We encourage work that brings underrepresented communities to the forefront of the environmental movement and defends communities whose health and livelihoods are threatened by environmental exploitation.
+We encourage work that brings historically marginalized communities to the forefront of the environmental movement and defends communities whose health and livelihoods are threatened by environmental exploitation.

 We support multipronged campaigns that push for greater environmental protections and force the government to abide by its own laws.